You don't know what you don't know

-I had arranged a meeting with a client to introduce their new Account Manager.
-Moments before we were ushered into the meeting room, the Account Manager quickly pulled me to one side and whispered: “what do they do again?”
+I had arranged a meeting with a client to introduce their new key account manager.
+Moments before we were ushered into the meeting room, the key account manager quickly pulled me to one side and whispered: "what do they do again?"

 I'll never forget it because it was a moment I had been in myself many times.